alphaeron/congen/docs/KEYCLOAK_INTEGRATION.md

 ### Common Issues

 1. **Keycloak Connection Failed**
-   - Check if Keycloak is running: `kubectl get pods -n congen`
+   - Check if Keycloak is running: `kubectl get pods -n congen` (or use the `deployAll` task which handles this automatically)
    - Verify Keycloak URL in configuration
    - Check network connectivity